It seems you are offline. Please check your connection and try again.

 The whole flow takes about a minute.
 You stay on this page the entire time and read the SMS right in your browser.

-1 Choose any line from the list at the top of this page.
+1 Choose any number from the list at the top of this page.

 2 Type it into the app, keeping the +55 country code in front.